Sustainability

 • Carefully monitor customer trends and pursue timely technological development

-• Spread of competitors’ products, such as lithium-ion batteries, that use innovative technologies
+• Decrease in advantages of NAS batteries over competitors’ products, such as lithium-ion batteries, that use innovative technologies

 • Strengthen partnerships with leading overseas companies